tolga9009/elgato-gchd/README.md

 * HDMI: 480p60 (NTSC), 576p60 (PAL), 720p60, 1080i60, 1080p60
 * Component: 480i60 (NTSC), 480p60 (NTSC), 576i50 (PAL), 576p50 (PAL), 720p60,
   1080i60, 1080p60

-These are not supported by this version of the driver but will be in the near future:
 * Composite: 480i60 (NTSC), 576i50 (PAL)